ivankliuk/tech-notes/scala/context_bound.rst

       g(a)
     }

-De-sugared version of Context Bound
+De-sugared version of Context Bound:

 .. code-block:: scala